twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TFINDFORM** – Searches parts of a font.
 * **TFONTEMBEDDINGLICENSINGRIGHTSFORM** (version 2.0 until 6.5) – Shows a list of embedding or licensing rights to use in the font (replaced with **Legal: Embedding Licensing Rights** in `TFONTSETTINGSFORM` in version 7.0 & above).
 * **TFONTHEADERFLAGSFORM** – Enables or disables header flags in the font.
-* **TFONTINSTALLWIZARDFORM** – Install the font on the computer.
+* **TFONTINSTALLWIZARDFORM** – Installs the font to the computer.
 Before version 7.0 & above the program is needed to save the font. **Fun fact:** The directory and filename in the first step is a dummy placeholder.
 The second step (font already installed) includes the Windows 98 directory (`win98`) preceding the fonts folder and Arial font filename.
 * **TFONTLOGFORM** – Displays the log for any font (**Developer Tools: Font Log**).
 * **TFONTOVERVIEWFORM** – Shows all glyphs in any font.
 * **TFONTPROPERTIESFORM** – Contains properties and unsupported tables (version 7.0 & above) in the font.
 If non-Unicode language is East Asian (e.g. Korean), in the **Unsupported Tables** tab it substitutes Latin-1 accented letters by ASCII versions, e.g. Wästman by Wastman (not Waestman) and some Latin-1 symbols by fullwidth versions, e.g. £ by ￡ or other symbols, e.g. « by ≪.
 * **TFONTSETTINGSFORM** – Contains basic naming fields or metric settings, Unicode and code page ranges, gasp ranges and more.
-* **TFONTTABLESFORM** (version 2.0 until 6.5) – Contains supported and unsupported tables in the font (unsupported tables is a separate tab in `TFONTPROPERTIESFORM` in version 7.0 & above).
+* **TFONTTABLESFORM** (version 2.0 until 6.5) – Shows a list of supported and unsupported tables in the font (unsupported tables is a separate tab in `TFONTPROPERTIESFORM` in version 7.0 & above).
 * **TFONTTESTFORM** – Test desktop fonts (not web fonts).
 The text in `mmFontTest` and `Memo1` (version 7.0 & above) in version 4.0 until 5.6 is the program name, uppercase, lowercase and numbers with all DOS/Windows Latin-1 and USA characters (version 6.0 & above removes the DOS/Windows Latin-1 and USA characters at the end).
 Version 1.1.1c until 5.0 allows the user to change the encoding (it was dropped with version 5.5 & above).
 * **TFORMADDANCHOR** (version 7.0 & above) – Adds anchors to any glyph in the font if positioning data exists.
 * **TFORMOPENTYPEDESIGNERSETTINGS** (version 7.0 & above) – Shows an interface for changing options in `TOPENTYPEDESIGNERFORM`.